-3.8.4 Calibration Level Option
+3.7.4 Calibration Level Option

-After the Low alarm options have been selected, the user chooses the calibration level.
-CL is displayed for 5 seconds, then the current calibration level.
+After the Low alarm options have been selected, the user chooses the Calibration Level.
+This option displays CL for 5 seconds, then the current calibration level.
 The acceptable range of calibration level, in % LEL (lower explosive limit), is between 25 and 90, inclusive.
-50 is the factory default for this selection.
+A calibration level of 50 is the factory default for this selection.

-3.8.5 Password Enabled/Disabled Option
+3.7.5 Password Enabled/Disabled Option

 After the Calibration Level option has been selected the Password Enabled/Disabled option displays.
 The display indicates the current selection, (PE or Pd).
-Press the Mode Button to toggle the selection.
+Press the Mode button to toggle the selection.
 Password Disabled (Pd) is the factory default for this selection.